-Another good post that makes a credible argument is this one, The Perfect Tweet, which points out there are dozens of crisis everyday around the world and life goes on.
-On like a dangling preposition.
+Another good post that makes a credible argument is this one, The Perfect Tweet, which points out there are dozens of crises every day around the world and life goes on.

 Agreed, no argument there.
 But the next point is this:

-Maybe not.
 But advertising has unlucky and unintentional failures every day.
 Ads are coordinated well in advance and cannot be undone with the click of a mouse.
-Social media is different for this reason — and for one far more important: Because breaking news happens on Twitter and often long before the mainstream media starts reporting it.
+Social media is different because breaking news happens on Twitter and often long before the mainstream media starts reporting it.

-In other words, the affected region immediately tunes into social media specifically to find information they cannot get elsewhere.
-Don’t be that person that clutters up streams with promotions during a time of tragedy — especially if your customers are located in that area.
-If there’s a tragedy in Boston, but your target market is in France, you probably needn’t worry.
-But if your customers are, might, could possibly be in Boston, or have relatives, friends or coworkers in Boston, you should be worried.
+The affected region immediately tunes into social media specifically to find the information they cannot get elsewhere.
+Don’t be that person that clutters up streams with promotions during a time of tragedy.

-Corporate brands should tread carefully — that is stay quiet.
+Corporate brands should tread carefully.
+Stay quiet.
 Observe.
 Listen.
-Don’t try to be a hero publicly.
 If you want to help, do it, but don’t brag about it.

 Be a role model.
 Be a leader.
 Do the right thing.

 If you enjoyed this post, you might also like:

 A Modestly Contrarian View of External B2B Comms about Coronavirus (Covid-19) that Borrows a Few Ideas from Military Planners